 After you’re comfortable wearing your hearing instruments at home, then you can begin wearing them in more challenging environments like the grocery store.
 Environments like cocktail parties and restaurants tend to be the most challenging for hearing aid users to get adjusted to.

 Your transition will smoother if you use your hearing aid in less challenging environments first.

 Make a Commitment

 The adjustment period lasts a few weeks in some cases.
 It can take a few months for others.
 The good news is your ears and brain will get used to your hearing devices as long as you remain committed to wearing them every day until then.

 You’ll get used to how your voice sounds sooner if you read aloud regularly in a quiet place.

 At Alabama Hearing, we aim to be with you every step of your hearing journey.
 We are ready to help you and give you practical tips and advice on how to adjust to new hearing aids.

 Again, adjusting to new hearing aids does not happen overnight.
 Mild discomfort with new hearing aids is typical.
 Moderate or severe pain should never be a new hearing aid user’s experience.

 Unfortunately, we see this frequently happen with users who purchased their hearing devices online.
 Since these users didn’t have a professional fitting, their pain comes from devices that don’t fit properly.

-If you or a loved one is experiencing discomfort or is having trouble adjusting to new hearing aids, please don’t hesitate to contact our team.
+If you or a loved one is experiencing discomfort or need assistance on how to adjust to new hearing aids, please don’t hesitate to contact our team.